-Mozart: D Major Piano Sonata K576: Transcribed For Cello
+Mozart: D Major Piano Sonata K576: Transcribed For Accompanied Cello

 For the cellofun transcription, this magnificent sonata – Mozart‘s last one for piano – has been transposed down a fifth in order to make it more easily playable.
-The slow movement is however also offered in its original (high) key of A major.
 The accompaniment parts are offered in two versions:

 The slow movement is best accompanied by a harp.